How ‘Congressman Nobody’ got 2.2 million users on TikTok

 Why We Wrote This

-A new Congressman is carving out an alternative niche to outrage politics with his videos of Congress behind the scenes.
+A new U.S. representative is carving out an alternative niche to outrage politics with his videos of Congress behind the scenes.

 “I can prove to them that that is false,” he adds.
-His own non-sensational approach has garnered him 1 million followers on Substack and 2.2 million on TikTok.
+His own nonsensational approach has garnered him 1 million followers on Substack and 2.2 million on TikTok.

-A major in the Army National Guard, Representative Jackson realized early on during Armed Services committee meetings that some members who routinely spout off in front of the cameras are totally rational in meetings closed to the press.
+A major in the Army National Guard, Representative Jackson realized early on during Armed Services Committee meetings that some members who routinely spout off in front of the cameras are totally rational in meetings closed to the press.

 His much-watched video about this discovery didn’t name anyone – although Newsmax did, defending GOP Reps.
-Matt Gaetz, Marjorie Taylor Greene, and Lauren Boebert and mocking “Congressman Nobody” and his “boring” social media posts.
+Matt Gaetz, Marjorie Taylor Greene, and Lauren Boebert, and mocking “Congressman Nobody” and his “boring” social media posts.

 “I’m really interested in using this position to become a credible source of information,” he explains, which he sees as key to building consensus.
 “That’s so much harder than [giving] my opinion on everything.”